zak-45/WLEDAudioSync-Chataigne-Module/README.md

 for ESP8266, old SR WLED fw version required : 0.13.03b3 https://wled-install.github.io/.
 Port to the 0.14.xx version is on TO DO list...

-Some .noisette files are provided for your convience.
-Need to be run from `<MyDocuments>`\chataigne\modules folder.